parta99/Kedai-kopi-webpack/README.md

 English.
 - Added Scroll animation - animate when the element entering the viewport is a plus (for example using sal.js - https://mciastek.github.io/sal/).
-- Upload it to Bitbucket and share your repository to themedebug@gmail.com Bitbucket and notify us when it is shared